davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 ## `<slot>`

-The `<slot>` element is for use inside a Shadow tree.
-It provides a way to expose a "hole" into the Shadow DOM which the consumer can use to provide HTML content ("Light DOM") which will be "projected".
+The `<slot>` element creates a "hole" inside a web component's [Shadow DOM](/get-started/shadow-dom.html).
+We explain Shadow DOM later, but for now understand slots are a way to project your custom HTML content inside a web component.
+Not all web components have slots and Shadow DOM, but they are very common and one of web components' greatest superpowers :sparkles:

 If you've ever used Vue's slots feature this should be familiar.

 ```html
 <template>